 Case study: setting up a foreign subsidiary in Ireland

 Ireland is a popular destination for foreign subsidiaries due to its favorable tax regime and highly skilled workforce.
 Let’s consider an example of a French company that sets up a subsidiary in Ireland to take advantage of the country’s 12.5% corporate tax rate.
 By setting up a subsidiary in Ireland, the company can reduce its tax liability and increase its cash flow.
 The subsidiary can also benefit from Ireland’s highly skilled workforce and favorable business environment.
+However, setting up a subsidiary can only reduce tax burden if there is a real activity in Ireland, what is called “substance” (activity, employees, premises etc…), this constitutes the difference between optimizing tax and get into a fraud.

 If you’re interested in learning more about setting up a company, you can check out our company setting-up process.